-- New funding marketplace – ICC TRADECOMM™ – will provide micro-SMEs and SMEs with greater access to short-term capital
+- New funding marketplace – ICC TRADECOMM – will provide micro-SMEs and SMEs with greater access to short-term capital

 - Initiative will unlock $1.5 trillion dollar trade finance gap

-Paris and London, March 10, 2021 – The International Chamber of Commerce (ICC) and Finastra have committed to a strategic initiative to tackle the growing trade finance gap.
-Both organizations are orchestrating an ecosystem and exploring the development of a financing marketplace that will provide micro-, small, and medium-sized enterprises (SMEs) with access to a broader set of alternative finance resources in order to help keep the global economy moving forward.
+Both organisations are orchestrating an ecosystem and exploring the development of a financing marketplace that will provide micro-, small, and medium-sized enterprises (SMEs) with access to a broader set of alternative finance resources in order to help keep the global economy moving forward.

-The ICC TRADECOMM™ marketplace, powered by Finastra, will reduce trade finance barriers for SMEs and enable all parties to benefit from improvements in matching supply and demand.
+ICC TRADECOMM, a new marketplace powered by Finastra, will reduce trade finance barriers for SMEs and enable all parties to benefit from improvements in matching supply and demand.

 There is a large and growing trade finance gap representing a mismatch between demand for and supply of trade financing, estimated at $1.5 trillion pre-COVID-19 and potentially reaching $2.5 trillion by 2025.

 Coupled with the effects of the COVID-19 pandemic, SMEs desperately need short-term liquidity and access to international trade to survive the ongoing economic crisis.

 Alternative financing options will be required to address this gap and provide SMEs with the immediate capital required to carry out cross-border transactions.

 ICC TRADECOMM will allow investors to finance trade transactions against title documents and equip SMEs with a broader set of solutions to mitigate perceived risk, the burden of compliance, and enhance access to finance.

 John W.H.
 Denton AO, secretary general of the ICC, said: “If SMEs are going to survive the ongoing economic crisis, they need tools and solutions that will enable them to trade now.